Project

 So the delete queries will totally remove 32,642 records.
 Chris, does it sounds reasonable number?

-#6 Updated by Chris Jones almost 5 years ago
+#6 Updated by Chris Jones over 5 years ago

 Hi Jing - we discussed this with ESS-DIVE yesterday, and it reminded me of this ticket - sorry for the delayed response.